Angela Russell (doctor)

-Dr Angela Russell MB (15 November 1893 – 2 March 1991) was an Irish physician and social reformer.
+Angela Russell (15 November 1893 – 2 March 1991) was an Irish physician and social reformer.

 Early life and family

 Angela Russell was born Angela Gertrude Coyne in Tralee, County Kerry on 15 November 1893.
 Her parents were James Aloysius, an inspector of national schools, and Kathleen Mary Coyne (née Pitt).
-She was the seventh of nine children, with 3 sisters and six brothers.
+She was the seventh of nine children, with three sisters and six brothers.
 She attended the Ursuline convent, Waterford, and Loreto College, St Stephen's Green, Dublin.
 She entered University College Dublin in 1915 to study medicine.
 In 1921 she graduated with MB, BCh, BAO, going on to complete the Diploma in Public Health (DPH) in 1928.

 She met Matthew Russell while studying for her DPH, he was a lecturer on the course, and they married at St Mary's church, Haddington Road, Dublin on 31 July 1924.
 The couple had three children, a daughter and two sons.
 Joan, their daughter, died in her twenties and inspired the poem Joan Russell by Patrick Kavanagh who was in love with her.
-Their sons, John and Matthew, became a Jesuit priest, and a barrister and a civil servant respectively.
+Their sons became a Jesuit priest, and a barrister and civil servant.
 She was widowed in 1956.
-Russell died on 2 March 1991, in her home at 14 Bushy Park Road, Rathgar, Dublin.
+Russell died on 2 March 1991, in her home in Rathgar, Dublin.